Perturbations of Parabolic Equations and Diffusion Processes with Degeneration: Boundary Problems, Metastability, and Homogenization: Periodic homogenization

 As before, each of the surfaces $S_{l,k}$ can be classified as attracting or repelling depending on the sign of $\gamma_{l,k}$ (see Lemma~\ref{spec}).
 By periodicity, there are constants $\gamma_k$, $1 \leq k \leq m$, such that $\gamma_k = \gamma_{l,k}$ for each $l \in \mathbb{Z}^d$.
 As in Section~\ref{mdis}, we assume, without loss of generality, that $\gamma_1 \geq \gamma_2 \geq ... \geq \gamma_m$.

+In this section, $X^{x,\varepsilon}_t$ again stands for the process satisfying (\ref{peqn1}), however, now we assume that there is no reflection on the surfaces $S_{l,k}$, and thus the process takes values in the entire space $\mathbb{R}^d$.
 One can expect that, due to the invariance of the coefficients with respect to integer shifts, the process $X^{x,\varepsilon}_t$ can be approximated, in appropriate space-time scales, by a diffusion process with constant drift and diffusion coefficients.
 Results of this type are considered in this section.
 We will consider two cases: when either all the surfaces are attracting or when all the surfaces are repelling; the general case can be studies using a combination of these two scenarios.
 We only provide sketches of the proofs here since the arguments are largely similar to those used in the earlier sections.

 We start with the case when $\gamma_m > 0$, i.e., all the surfaces are attracting.
 In this case, at time scales larger than $\varepsilon^{-\gamma_1}$, the behavior of the process $X^{x,\varepsilon}_t$ is diffusive.
 Namely, we have the following result. \begin{theorem} If $\gamma_m >0$ and $t(\varepsilon) \gg \varepsilon^{-\gamma_1}$, then there is a vector $a \in \mathbb{R}^d$ such that, for any $x \in \mathbb{R}^d$,